EthanDann/SOC-Automation-Project/SOC Automation Project Day One.md

       * Provides a centralized platform for incident response and collaboration
    * Email
       * Sends email notifications for critical alerts or incidents
-* Creating the logical diagram helped me gain insight into the workflow of a SOC environment, even if it is just one client and one SOC analyst.
+- Creating the logical diagram helped me gain insight into the workflow of a SOC environment, even if it is just one client and one SOC analyst.

+## Next Steps

+Tomorrow I will be installing each component and getting set up in the cloud